singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 ### **Task 1: Navigate to Imported VMs**

-1. In the navigation panel of the Horizon Cloud Service Administration Console, click **Inventory**.
+1. In the navigation panel of the Horizon Cloud Service Administration Console, click **Settings**.

 2. In the Inventory menu, click **Getting Started**.